 While there are many recorded sites, the prehistoric cultural sequence for the coastal areas around CHAP is still incompletely understood, particularly the earlier pre-ceramic occupations.
-Part of the problem centers on the fact that there has been an overall 30 to 50 meter rise in sea level in the past 10,000 to 12,000 years.
-Thus, the majority of the coastal sites from these earliest periods lie drowned on the bottom of the Gulf of Mexico and the extensive bay system comprising the aquatic preserves.
+Part of the problem centers on the fact that there has been an overall 30-50 meter rise in sea level in the past 10,000 to 12,000 years.
+Thus, the majority of the coastal sites from these earliest periods lie on the bottom of the Gulf of Mexico and the extensive bay system comprising the aquatic preserves.

-With more than 40 archaeological sites, Cape Haze Aquatic Preserve has a wealth of prehistoric remnants of early Florida native peoples.
+With more than 40 archeological sites, Cape Haze Aquatic Preserve has a wealth of prehistoric remnants of early Florida native peoples.